Students seeking academic accommodations must first register with Student Accessibility Services (SAS).

 - Hold all students to the same essential course requirements and grading standards.

 - Request verification of a student’s eligibility for any requested accommodations.
-Such verification will be in the form of a letter written by SSD and delivered by the student directly to you.
-(Note: SSD is the only office designated to review disability documentation and determine eligibility for appropriate accommodations.
+Such verification will be in the form of a letter written by SAS and delivered by the student directly to you.
+(Note: SAS is the only office designated to review disability documentation and determine eligibility for appropriate accommodations.
 Faculty should not view this documentation)

-- Consult with SSD staff regarding alternative accommodations.
+- Consult with SAS staff regarding alternative accommodations.